 As with previous generations, it supports 4K video at 60 frames per second and 1080p slow-motion video at up to 240 frames per second.

 Also new, the audio zoom feature, which allows the iPhone's microphone to match the audio with the amount of video zoom.
 As a user zooms in closer to the subject, the accompanying audio will get louder as well.

 All iPhones support panorama mode, burst mode, time-lapse, facial recognition, digital and optical image stabilization, autofocus, and quad-LED flash.

-The front camera is a 12 megapixel, f/2.2 aperture True Depth camera.
+The front camera is a 12-megapixel, ƒ/2.2 aperture True Depth camera.

 Like previous iPhones, the True Depth camera allows users to utilize Apple's Animoji feature to mirror facial expressions on cartoon avatars.

-All models this generation utilize the same A13 Bionic processor with 4GB of application RAM.
+All models in the iPhone 11 generation utilize the same A13 Bionic processor with 4GB of application RAM.

-Using the new GeekBench 5 benchmark, the entry-level iPhone got a three-run average single-core score of 1372.
-The multi-core run gave us a 3551 also averaged over three runs.
+Using the GeekBench 5 benchmark, the entry-level iPhone got a three-run average single-core score of 1372.
+The multi-core run gave us a 3551, which it also averaged over three runs.

 When tested with the AnTuTu benchmark, it scored a cumulative 452,728 with the biggest improvements over the iPhone XR in the GPU and memory categories.

-The iPhone 11 has a slightly bigger battery versus the iPhone XR, with the new model getting a bump to 3110 mAh.
+The iPhone 11 has a slightly bigger battery compared to the iPhone XR, with the new model getting a bump to 3110 mAh.
 Most users should be able to get over ten hours of streaming video playback.